TrailerNAS/TrailerNAS.github.io/aboutme.md

 subtitle: We are a small family of four me my wife and my 2 beautifull boys
 ---

-My name is Elvin Morales.
-I have the following abilities or certifications:
+Hi my name is Elvin Morales and I have over 10 years of expiriance working in computers and some of my abilities or certifications are the fallowing:

+- Excel
+- Word
-- Microsoft Excel, Word & Outlook Certification
+- Outlook
-- Barchelor's Degree in Information & Technologies
+- Coustume PC builds
+- Device Optimization
+- Servers
+- Network Attached Storage (N.A.S.)
+- Computer Repair